victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/README.md

 - **Filter Visualization**: Extracting convolutional filters to interpret what patterns the CNN is learning.
 - **Logistic Regression Baseline**: Comparing CNN performance to a baseline logistic regression model using k-mer frequency or TF-IDF features.
 - **Class Weighting Adjustments**: Exploring how weighting the loss function by class frequency might reduce class prediction bias.

-# Limitations
-- Transcription binding sites exist on a spectrum of binding affinities.
-The binary classification here may miss weak, but funtionally important binding sites.
-- 200 bp does not capture the full context of binding.
-Some transcription factors require broader sequence context or cooperative binding with other factors.
-- The task is made artifically easy by through generating negative samples.
-- The model focuses on one transcription factor at a time, rather than learning shared features across multiple factors.
-- DNA binding is heavily infleuenced by chromatin, methylation, and histone states/modifications.
-None of this is captured in this model.
-- This approadch doesn't account for positon of binding sites with respect to genes or other regulatoy elements, both of which significantly affect binding.
-- The data used from JASPAR come from in vitro experiements, and so the results may not accurately reflect in vivo binding.